About USC Gould

 - + CONTACT US

-Congratulations class of 2019 USC Gould School of Law graduates!
-This year the law school will host two separate ceremonies with separate receptions.
-One for JD students and one for Graduate & International Programs (G&IP) students.
-Both events will take place on Friday, May 10, 2019 at the USC University Village Great Lawn and the USC University Village Piazza.
+Congratulations USC Gould School of Law class of 2023 graduates!
+The law school will be hosting two separate ceremonies, one for JD students and one for Graduate & International Programs (G&IP) students.
+Both events will take place on Friday, May 12, 2023 at the USC University Village Great Lawn.

-JD students should arrive at the USC University Village Piazza no later than 5 p.m. to check-in and then enjoy the pre-ceremony reception.
+JD students should arrive at the USC University Village Great Lawn no later than 10:30 a.m. to check-in.

-G&IP students should arrive at the USC University Village Piazza no later than 6:30 p.m. to check-in and then enjoy the pre-ceremony reception.
+G&IP students should arrive at the USC University Village Piazza no later than 1:30 p.m. to check-in.

 JD Keynote Speaker